PeterKassenaar/guideline/README.md

-# guideline
+# Training Guideline BE
-Slides and example code on the training Vue.js - Guideline, Fall 2022
+Slides and example code on the training Vue.js - Guideline BE, Fall 2022

 ## Links